widmannf/VLTIpol/README.md

 # VLTIpol

-Small python package to get the instrumental polarization of the VLTI
+Small python package to get the instrumental polarization of the VLTI.
+A paper for documentation is in preparation.

-Mini example to get the polarization in the UT rest position:
+Mini example to get the polarization for a typical GRAVITY file:

 ```python
 import numpy as np